blconstructs/filemaker/README.md

  **DynamicUniversalValuelists** - An example of a dynamic value list that does not require a relationship, and so is accessible regardless of context.

- **MethodsOfIteration&Enumeration** - An code example looking at different methods old, new, and experimental.
+ **MethodsOfIteration&Enumeration** - A code example looking at different methods old, new, and experimental.

  **NativeFieldAuditing** - My favorite way to do change audit.
 No scripting, no custom functions.